Stuycs-K/project03-final-9-linr-wue/PROPOSAL.md

 A timeline with expected completion dates of parts of the project.

+Makefile and all files set up by Thursday 1/3/24.

 Basic network and semaphore set up by Monday 1/8/24.

 Basic database commands to be done by Monday 1/8/24.